PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

 An overview of pairwise registration
 ------------------------------------

+We sometimes refer to the problem of registering a pair of point cloud datasets together as *pairwise registration*, and its output is usually a rigid transformation matrix (4x4) representing the rotation and translation that would have to be aplied on one of the datasets (let's call it *source*) in order for it to be perfectly aligned with the other dataset (let's call it *target*, or *model*).

+The steps performed in a *pairwise registration* step are shown in the diagram below.
+Please note that we are representing a single iteration of the algorithm.
+The programmer can decide to loop over any or all of the steps.

 .. image:: images/registration/block_diagram_single_iteration.png
     :align: center

 Registration Components
 -----------------------

 IterativeClosestPoint
 =====================
 1) Search for correspondences.